thebinarycode/object_segmentation/README.md

 Goal: To build/train custom Instance segmentation model

-Build dataset: You can use LabelImg for tagging the objects in the image Refer the link below for installation and dataset preparation https://github.com/heartexlabs/labelImg
+Build dataset: You can use LabelMe for tagging the objects in the image Refer the link below for installation and dataset preparation https://github.com/wkentaro/labelme

 To train in a model directly, TrainModel.py file can be used